BrunoPascoa76/CLE_Assignment_3/README.md

 So, overall device times remained relatively stable throughout all images, with speedups between 18x and 26x.
 This difference, however, does not seem to be tied to a specific image or level of complexity, but rather just the natural variation in performance when dealing with programs with such small runtimes.

 Aditionally, while float handling led to some small differences between the 2 generated images, as these were usually 2 pixels or less, we deemed it to be an acceptable difference.

+### Speedup calculations (3D)

+(For the 3d version, all 8 images were used)

+- **Total host processing time:** 261.417542ms for 8 images
+- **Average host processing time per image:** 32.677193ms
+- **Total device processing time:** 8.653152ms for 8 images
+- **Average device processing time per image (estimate):** 1.081644ms
+- **Speedup:** 30.21x (this speedup refers to the total time, not the per-image estimate)
+- **Overal number of different pixels:** 4 different pixels out of 2097152 (0.00%)

+So, overall, while processing all images at once may lead to a larger overall time (which is still around 4x faster than the time it takes to process a single image in the host), it is worth it as it leads to an even larger speedup than before.

 ### Performance breakdown